wp-plugins/wp-booklet/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Create your flip books under 'Booklets 2'.
+3. Create your flip books under 'Booklets'.
-4. Copy the provided shortcode and paste it on pages or widgets.
+4. Use the provided shortcode.

 == Frequently Asked Questions ==

-= My old booklets are gone after update.
-What must I do? = No need to panic, they can be restored via Booklets->Import.

 = How do I change the style of my flip book? =

-1. Under your theme folder, create a folder named `wpbooklet`.
-2. Copy one of the provided themes under `/wp-content/plugins/wp-booklet2/themes/booklet` to `wpbooklet`.
-For example, `/wp-content/themes/my-theme/wpbooklet/light`.
-3. Change the name of your custom theme.
-For example, `/wp-content/themes/my-theme/wpbooklet/light` to `/wp-content/themes/my-theme/wpbooklet/customtheme`.
-4. Update the classes in `/wp-content/themes/my-theme/wpbooklet/customtheme/style.css` and `/wp-content/themes/my-theme/wpbooklet/booklet.php`.
-5. Customize the look of your theme.
-6. Your new theme should appear under themes menu.
+You can override the style in your theme's style.css

 = Do you provide flip book templates? =

-Yes.
-Two built-in themes are provided.
+No.

 = How do I upload PDFs? =